so-rose/blender_maxwell/README.md

 	- Library Medium
 		- **NOTE**: Should provide an EnumProperty of materials with its own categorizations.
 It should provide another EnumProperty to choose the experiment.
 It should also be filterable by wavelength range, maybe also model info.
 Finally, a reference should be generated on use as text.

-	- Linear Mediums
 	- PEC Medium
 	- Isotropic Medium
 	- Anisotropic Medium

 	- 3-Sellmeier Medium
 	- Sellmeier Medium
 	- Pole-Residue Medium
 	- Drude Medium
 	- Drude-Lorentz Medium
 	- Debye Medium

 	- Non-Linearities
 		- Add Non-Linearity